Thebul500/vuln-risk-agent/README.md

 5. Enter a GitHub repository URL and click "Analyze"

 ## API Endpoints
+You will need to create a .env file in services add the following lines

+GITHUB_TOKEN = "YOUR_TOKEN"
+OPENAI_API_KEY = "YOUR_TOKEN"

 ### POST /analyze
 Accepts a GitHub repository URL and returns: